Fesmaster/ThousandEyesCampaign/charoptions/races.md

 ### Ariveros
 The Ariveros are a proud race, and the most technologically advanced.
 They are the founders and rulers of a vast empire, the Averian Empire.
 It is within this empire that our story takes place.
-All information for making an Avarian character can be found on their page: [Ariverian Characters](NOLINK).
+All information for making an Avarian character can be found on their page: [Averian Characters](avarian-characters.html).

 It should be noted that making a character of the Avarian race requires making the character's class the Avarian    class.
 In other words, the race and class are combined.